 There is a cross-curricular commitment to literacy, communication and numeracy.
 ICT and thinking skills are taught discretely at first but are increasingly embedded across the curriculum.
 Computer science is taught as a distinct strand.

 To complement and support traditional subject study there is the Sophia programme, in which pupils are encouraged to think in a critical manner and make cross-curricular links between subjects.
 This commences in Year 7 and is taught on a weekly basis through to Year 11.

 The creative arts and sport are a vital and fundamental part of every girl’s entitlement, and throughout the school a tailored and enhanced PSHEE (personal, social, health and economic education) programme encourages girls to develop emotional resilience and mindfulness.

 Pupils build a personalised programme that ensures breadth and balance.
 The curriculum is built on a firm academic base, choosing IGCSEs where appropriate, to ensure stability, rigour and progression to specialist A Levels.

 The standard offer is nine or ten (I)GCSE subjects, to include as a core mathematics, English language, English literature, a modern foreign language, science(s), plus three options.
-These include Spanish, German, French, Mandarin, computer science, music, drama, Latin, RS, geography, history, classics, art and PE.
+These include Spanish, French, Mandarin, computer science, music, drama, Latin, RS, geography, history, classics, art and PE.

 Whole year lectures cover life skills and personal and professional development, which incorporates PSHEE.
 PE is taken by all pupils in Years 10 and 11.